 Thinking of switching to a plant-based diet but unsure which foods are vegan?
 More often you believe you must give up foods you love to maintain a plant-based diet.
 But with bread, not at all!
 Even for vegans who follow a strict gluten-free diet, bread can still remain a great choice!

-The majority of everyday breads are vegan.
+The majority of everyday bread is vegan.
 The basic ingredients of bread are all vegan.
 Sometimes dairy and other animal-derived products are added to enrich the dough.
 It’s best to check the label if you don’t make it yourself!

 Of course, bread can include other ingredients and still meet vegan standards.
 Adding herbs, spices, fruits, and nuts are great options to make bread more interesting, whilst keeping it vegan.